python/cpython/Doc/library/sysconfig.rst

 - *posix_prefix*: scheme for POSIX platforms like Linux or macOS.
 This is the default scheme used when Python or a component is installed.
-- *posix_home*: scheme for POSIX platforms used when a *home* option is used upon installation.
-This scheme is used when a component is installed through Distutils with a specific home prefix.
+- *posix_home*: scheme for POSIX platforms, when the *home* option is used.
+  This scheme defines paths located under a specific home prefix.
-- *posix_user*: scheme for POSIX platforms used when a component is installed through Distutils and the *user* option is used.
-This scheme defines paths located under the user home directory.
+- *posix_user*: scheme for POSIX platforms, when the *user* option is used.
+  This scheme defines paths located under the user's home directory (:const:`site.USER_BASE`).
 - *posix_venv*: scheme for :mod:`Python virtual environments <venv>` on POSIX platforms; by default it is the same as *posix_prefix* .
-- *nt*: scheme for NT platforms like Windows.
+- *nt*: scheme for Windows.
+  This is the default scheme used when Python or a component is installed.
-- *nt_user*: scheme for NT platforms, when the *user* option is used.
+- *nt_user*: scheme for Windows, when the *user* option is used.
-- *nt_venv*: scheme for :mod:`Python virtual environments <venv>` on NT platforms; by default it is the same as *nt* .
+- *nt_venv*: scheme for :mod:`Python virtual environments <venv>` on Windows;
+  by default it is the same as *nt* .
 - *venv*: a scheme with values from ether *posix_venv* or *nt_venv* depending on the platform Python runs on
 - *osx_framework_user*: scheme for macOS, when the *user* option is used.